 “Where is the Church in North America heading and what are the implications?”

 For those who know me, you know I am passionate about discussing a great question.
 And this certainly is a significant one.

 But what about North America?
 What does the future of the Church look like here?
-Well, we don’t know for sure, but we are seeing it become more diverse (ethnic, racial, gender, etc.), more urban, and more post-Christian/postmodern.
+Well, we don’t know for sure, but we are seeing it become more diverse (ethnicity, race, gender, etc.), more urban, and more post-Christian/postmodern.
 With all this as the foundation, we dug deeper.
-We broke down our answers into three categories:
+We broke our answers into three categories:

 Sociological (what does this mean for how we interact with others)

 Ecclesiological (what does this mean for the Church and localized churches)

 Missiological (what does this mean in how we join with God and His mission)